OHM-Protocol/ohm-documentation/whitepaper/ohm-technical-whitepaper.md

   - Very small percentage on transactions within the ecosystem, routed to the treasury.

 - **Algorithmic Impact Market**:
-  - Verified impact units (e.g. tonnes of CO₂ sequestered) are tokenized.
+  - Verified impact units (e.g., tonnes of CO₂ sequestered) are tokenized.
   - The treasury automatically buys and “retires” these tokens to:
     - Support impact projects.
     - Create a price signal for tangible regeneration.